Krsy22/ChoicE/README.md

   <img align="center"  src="overview.png" alt="...">
 </h2>

-This paper has been submitted to the Knowledge-based Systems.
+This paper has been submitted to the Knowledge-Based Systems.

 ### Dependencies